-Europeana Collections 1914-1918 is a different project from Europeana 1914-1918: ‘Europeana Collection 1914-1918’ is a library project.
-It will create by 2014 – the centenary of the outbreak of the First World War – a substantial digital collection of material from national library collections in eight countries that found themselves on different sides of the historic conflict.
-Please refer to ‘Europeana Collections 1914-1918’ project website for more information.
+National collections: The Europeana Collections 1914-1918 project has produced a substantial digital collection of over 400,000 pieces of material from national library collections in eight countries that found themselves on different sides of the historic conflict.
+Find out more about bringing national collections together.

 Film archives: The European Film Gateway 1914 project gives us 650 hours of films and related material on the First World War including newsreels, documentaries, fiction films, propaganda and anti-war films.
 This material is especially important since only around 20% of the complete silent film production of the era has survived.
 Find out more about collecting film material.